 To me, there are two things that a child needs.
 One thing is unconditional love and warmth and delight in who they are.
 This actually can be a very easy thing to say, an easy thing to give lip service to and a much harder thing to face and confront in practice!
 For example, many times if a child is very much like us in temperament, we see the worst of ourselves in that child and we so don’t want the child to grow up and be like us!
 We try so hard to mold them into something else, anything else, but not our worst traits!
 Don’t be like us!
 Or, conversely, sometimes we have children that are so different in temperament than us that we just are not sure how to handle it or where to go with that.
 If only they could be a little more quiet, a little less active or only if they would move around more and enjoy being outside more!

-How much better if we could forgive ourselves for our perceived inadequacies; how much better if we could show our children how to live with the fact that humans are not perfect; how much better for the child to feel loved and delighted in because they are just the unique them and they are here as part of our destiny to teach US!
-Out of all the people in the world, here they are with a journey to undertake and a destiny to fulfill.
-Steiner said small children had so much to teach us!
+How much better if we could forgive ourselves for our perceived inadequacies; how much better if we could show our children how to live with the fact that humans are not perfect; how much better for the child to feel loved and delighted in because they are just the unique them and they are here, in a sense, to teach US!

-And so here comes the second thing that children need: if these children are indeed on a journey to a destiny, and if we are all here to help each other within this family and teach each other, what a child may need from us is guidance.
+And so here comes the second thing that children need: if these children are indeed on a journey to a particular end as set forth by God or by destiny or whatever you believe, and if we are all here to help each other within this family and teach each other, what a child may need from us is guidance.
 They may need our help as they adjust to this foreign life on earth, into these growing bodies, into social and cultural customs so they can function in our world and our society.

 And sometimes this involves uplifting our child to the next level even if they are not completely happy about it.
 That is the hard and fine line of parenting – respecting that the child is here for us to learn from, but also recognizing that we are here to help them, to help them move to the next level when they are ready (or at least to show them gently that the next level exists!) and how to be respectful in doing that.